 The rsh command can also be configured to use Kerberos V.5 to authenticate the user.
 This option allows the user to be identified without either the use of a \$HOME/.rhosts file or passing the password across the network.
-For more information about this use of the rsh command, see Understanding the Secure Rcmds.
+For more information about this use of the rsh command, see "Understanding the Secure Rcmds" on page 58.